 Eating in Höchst can be a delightful, culinary journey.
 Overlooking the Schloss Platz, Zum Baeren, Alte Zollwache, and Zum Schwan, invite you with lots of outdoor seating, or in the winter, cozy rooms, with wonderful, traditional decor.
 If you are looking for more of a romantic evening, make your reservations at Höchster Genuss Schmiede.
 You will need to plan a bit though, as they are usually fully booked 2-3 weeks ahead.

 Höchster Genuss Schmiede

 The rest of Höchst offers many Turkish, Moroccan, Asian, Bulgarian, and Italian restaurants.
-Fresh fish, wines, deli’s, butchers, bakeries and cafes await you here, many of them owned and run by the same families over generations.
-If you like fresh roasted coffee beans, you need go no further than the Bahnhof.
+Fresh fish, wines, deli’s, butchers, bakeries, and cafes await you here, many of them owned and run by the same families over generations.
+If you like freshly roasted coffee beans, you need go no further than the Bahnhof.
 Right next to the front entrance is a small store called Italianische Feinkost 2000, offering Italian delicacies and their own roasted coffee.

 Alte Münze Höchst Wine Stube